- VMware virtualization environments

 Follow this guidance if you use Hyper-V with Microsoft System Center Virtual Machine Manager (VMM) to provide virtual machines.

 This release supports only Generation 1 virtual machines with VMM 2012 R2.
-When creating VMs with MCS, Generation 2 VMs do not appear in the selection list for a master VM; they have Secure Boot enabled by default, which prevents the VDA from functioning properly.
+Generation 2 virtual machines are not supported for Machine Creation Services (MCS) and Provisioning Services deployments.
+When creating VMs with MCS or Provisioning Services, Generation 2 VMs do not appear in the selection list for a master VM; they have Secure Boot enabled by default, which prevents the VDA from functioning properly.

 For VMM and Hyper-V Hosts requirements, see http://technet.microsoft.com/en-us/library/gg610649.aspx.
 For VMM Console requirements, see http://technet.microsoft.com/en-us/library/gg610640.aspx.

 A mixed Hyper-V cluster is not supported.
 An example of a mixed cluster is one in which half the cluster is running Hyper-V 2008 and the other is running Hyper-V 2012.

 The user account used for Studio integration must also be a member of the administrators local security group on each Hyper-V server to support VM life cycle management (such as VM creation, update, and deletion).